HDMS Brev Drageren (1801)

-HDMS Brev Drageren (also Brevdrageren) was a Danish let brigger (light brig), launched in 1801.
-She was one of the many vessels the Danes surrendered to the British after the Battle of Copenhagen in 1807.
-She was subsequently added to the Royal Danish Navy as HMS Brev Drageren, and was involved in two notable actions while in British service.
+HDMS Brev Drageren (also Brevdrageren) was a Danish let brigger (light brig), launched in 1801 for the Royal Danish Navy.
+She was one of the many vessels the British captured from the Danish after the Battle of Copenhagen in 1807.
+She was subsequently added to the Royal Navy as HMS Brev Drageren, and was involved in two notable actions while in British service.
 She was sold in 1825.

+Construction and design

-Construction and designBrevdrageren was built at Bodenhoffs Plads to a design by F.C.H.
+Brevdrageren was built at Bodenhoffs Plads to a design by F.C.H.
 Hohlenberg and launched in 1801.
 She was the name-ship of a two-vessel class, and both she and her sister Fama had distinctive pinched or "pink" sterns, that is, sterns that were rounded rather than the more normal square stern.
 Another vessel, Fehmern, was built similarly to Brevdrageren and her sister, but was slightly heavier.
 These vessels were much smaller than the heavy brigs designed for combat and the Danes used them as despatch vessels; Brevdrageren in Danish means "Despatch" or "Letter Carrier".

 Her official Danish armament was eight 4-pounder guns and four 12-pounder carronades.
 Alternatively, she may have carried two 6-pounder guns, and sixteen 12-pounder carronades, since accounts differ.